manmita7/BookBeasts/README.md

 Project Description:

-Analyzing bestseller books from 2015 to present to determine factors behind what makesa bestseller.
+Analyzing bestseller books over 2 decades to determine factors behind what makes a bestseller.

 Questions to ask from the data:

-1.Genre analysis (example - Which genre had the most bestsellers) 2.Gender analysis (example – Did the popularity depend on gender) 3.Age analysis (example – which age group put out most reviews) 4.Trends over the years 2014-2019
+1.Which genre had the most bestsellers
+2.Trends over the years 1998-2010 and 2011-2018
 5.Top 10 bestselling authors analysis
 6.Does publishing house impact results?
 7.Does book release date impact its popularity?